A separation agreement is a written contract between two married spouses who want to live apart.

 - Current Status

-- Separated: Refers to whether the parties are currently separated but living apart or divorced.
+- Refers to whether the parties are currently separated but living apart or divorced.

 - Divorced: A Separation Agreement can be adopted as part of Divorce proceedings if its terms do not violate any State or Federal laws.
-Parties may also enter a Separation Agreement to modify an existing court-mandated Marital Settlement Agreement.
+Parties may also enter an agreement to modify an existing court-mandated Marital Settlement Agreement.
 In either case, the details of the current divorce proceedings are recommended to be referenced or attached.

 Step 2: Provide Information about Spousal Support